cosmos/ibc/spec/ics-023-vector-commitments/README.md

 #### Commitment State

-An `CommitmentState` is the full state of the commitment, which will be stored by the manager.
+A `CommitmentState` is the full state of the commitment, which will be stored by the manager.

 ```typescript
 type CommitmentState = object